Exarkuniv/RetroPie-Extra-unstable/README.md

 ### Hall of Fame - Scripts accepted into RetroPie-Extra
 - [X] - freedink.sh - Dink Smallwood engine - Lots of flicker on sprites and text, currently solved.
 Tested and works well.
+- [x] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
+Does not full screen properly yet.